A Guide to French Motorway Tolls

 Blue man: lane is staffed, and change is given

-Blue rectangle with CB written on it OR credit cards: credit card only
+Blue rectangle with CB written on it OR credit cards: debit and credit card only

-Orange T: drivers with a toll charging sensor
+Orange T: drivers with an automatic toll charging sensor

-It’s always a good idea to be prepared for what’s ahead.
-In this case, it would be knowing how much you’ll spend on toll roads in France.
+It's definitely worth planning your trip in advance and checking how much you’ll spend on toll roads in France before you set off, so you know what to expect.
 On average, it’s estimated that you spend €1 for every 10 miles (£0.90 for every 16km).
-This of course, may vary according to the category your car is placed in.
-You can always use a French toll calculator for a more accurate results.
+This of course may vary according to the category your car is placed in.
+You can always use a French toll calculator for more accurate results.
 On the French motorway company website, simply enter the location of your departure and arrival and all the information you need is provided.
-The website provides visitors with a French toll road map, an estimated driving time, and the cost of both toll charges and gas.
+The website provides visitors with a French toll road map, an estimated driving time and the cost of toll charges.
 You can also edit your vehicle category for a more accurate toll calculation.

-As for the French toll charges, it is impossible to give an exact amount you will have to pay, as it varies depending on where you begin your journey and where you end, so for that it is useful to use the calculator on their website, as mentioned above.
-However, there are some popular routes taken on the motorway, listed out below.
-There is a difference between the ‘Classe’ of the vehicle, depending on its weight and size.
-A car belongs to Classe A, but a motorhome or campervan will be Classe B.
+As for French toll charges, it is hard to state the exact amount you will have to pay, as it depends on where your road trip will start and end.
+We recommend you use the calculator for this.
+However, some prices for popular autoroutes are listed below.
+There is a difference between the ‘Classe’ of the vehicle, which is the category it falls under.

 • Aix-en-Provence to Nice: 17,60 euros for Classe A & 26,80 euros for Classe B